chas-academy/u09-react-weather-app-axelra82/README.md

 If you don't have it installed visit [nodejs.org](https://nodejs.org/en/download/), download installer and follow instructions for you OS.

+**Netlify CLI**
+To test if you have it, run `netlify -v`.
+If this outputs a version number (e.g. netlify-cli/3.18.3) you are good to go.

+If you don't have it installed you can run `npm i -g netlify-cli`.
+For more details visit [netlify docs](https://docs.netlify.com/cli/get-started/).

+**NOTE** You will need netlify localy since all API requests are made using Netlify functions (AWS Lambda functions).
+This is for absolute secrecy of environmnet variables.
+If you wan't to see the result you can visit the link for the live app in the begining if this document.

 **Local environment**

 On build this project looks for an environment.
 Since environment variables are secret and should never be shared in public repos you will need to set it up yourself.
 Create a new file called `.env` in the project root.
 You can do this several ways, e.g.: